LorenzoCorbella74/BehaviorTree.js/README.md

 # BehaviorTree.js

 A JavaScript implementation of Behavior Trees.
-They are useful for implementing AIs.
-If you need more information about Behavior Trees, look on [GameDevAI](http://aigamedev.com), there is a nice [video about Behavior Trees from Alex Champandard](http://aigamedev.com/open/article/behavior-trees-part1/).
-There is also a nice read of [Björn Knafla](http://www.altdevblogaday.com/author/bjoern-knafla/) explaining how [explaining how Behavior Trees work](http://www.altdevblogaday.com/2011/02/24/introduction-to-behavior-trees/).

 ## Features

-* The needed: Sequences, Selectors, Tasks
+* Sequences, Selectors, Tasks
-* The extended: Decorators
+* Decorators
+* Utility Selector (choose the node with the highest utility)

 ## Installation